dotnet/EntityFramework.Docs/entity-framework/core/providers/sqlite/limitations.md

 dotnet ef migrations script CurrentMigration
 ```

 Otherwise, we recommend using `dotnet ef database update` to apply migrations.
-Starting in EF Core 5.0, you can specify the database file when running the command.
+You can specify the database file when running the command.

 ```dotnetcli
 dotnet ef database update --connection "Data Source=My.db"